 When punching our address into your GPS, you may need to enter it fully as 89 East Strand Street.
 Local people know it as East Strand or even just the Strand and don't think of it as a street.

 A common GPS error shows that East Strand and Route 9W intersect; they do not!
 9W is on a bridge over East Strand.
 Use Garraghan Drive to turn off 9W.

-Open weekends and holidays, May 9 to Nov.
-1, Noon to 5PM, plus special events.
+Open weekends and holidays, May 7 to Columbus Day, Noon to 5PM, plus special events.

 Admission & trolley fare:

 Adults $6, kids 6-12 $4, kids up to 5 free.